maziac/DeZog/documentation/Usage.md

     jp main_loop
 ~~~

-If you press "Pause" in vscode your program is paused now with the PC located just after the 'dezog_poll' call.
+If you press "Pause" in vscode your program is paused now with the PC located just after the ```dezog_poll``` call.

-The call to 'dezog_poll'
+The call to ```dezog_poll```
 - does not change any register
 - uses a few bytes on the stack (about 8)
 - takes about 80 T-states until it returns (if no "pause")
 - can work with or without interrupts enabled

+In [dezog.asm](dezog.asm) you find a constant to turn visualization of the polling on or off.
+When you start with DeZog it can help to see when you program is polling for new messages from DeZog.
+Especially to see if under certain circumstances no polling takes place.
+The constant is ```DEZOG_VISUALIZE_POLL```.
+It will change the border between black and blue randomly everytime ```dezog_poll``` is called.

 **Pausing through the yellow M1 (NMI) button**